LitVISTA: A Benchmark for Narrative Orchestration in Literary Text: Abstract

 \section{Abstract}

 Computational narrative analysis aims to capture rhythm, tension, and emotional dynamics in literary texts.
 Existing large language models can generate long stories but overly focus on causal coherence, neglecting the complex story arcs and orchestration inherent in human narratives.
-This creates a structural misalignment between model- and human-generated narratives.
-We propose VISTA Space, a high-dimensional representational framework for narrative orchestration that unifies human and model narrative perspectives.
-We further introduce LitVISTA, a structurally annotated benchmark grounded in literary texts, enabling systematic evaluation of models' narrative orchestration capabilities.
-We conduct oracle evaluations on a diverse selection of frontier LLMs, including GPT, Claude, Grok, and Gemini.
-Results reveal systematic deficiencies: existing models fail to construct a unified global narrative view, struggling to jointly capture narrative function and structure.
-Furthermore, even advanced thinking modes yield only limited gains for such literary narrative understanding.
+This suggests a structural misalignment between model- and human-generated narratives.
+We therefore position narrative analysis as a diagnostic proxy for generation and propose VISTA Space, a high-dimensional framework for narrative orchestration that unifies human and model perspectives while jointly characterizing narrative function and structure in a common space.
+We further introduce LitVISTA, a structurally annotated benchmark grounded in literary texts, which operationalizes VISTA Space for systematic evaluation of models’ narrative orchestration capabilities.
+Under an oracle setting with gold event anchors, we evaluate frontier LLMs including GPT, Claude, Grok, and Gemini.
+Results reveal systematic deficiencies, as current models struggle to jointly capture narrative function and structure and fail to form an integrated global view of literary narrative orchestration.
+End-to-end analysis further shows that failures are dominated by anchor identification and localization errors.
+Even advanced thinking modes yield mixed and often limited gains for literary narrative understanding.